 Fellowship is offered only to the candidates who qualify the JRF mark.
 This will be provided by UGC or other institutions under various schemes.
 A monthly stipend of INR 25,000/- is provided during the period of research.
 The validity period of this offer is 2 years from the date of the issue of the JRF Letter.

 UGC NET 2020 Exam Date

 Exam Dates for the UGC NET2020 have been decided by the NTA.
 Its application form is available on the official website of UGC NET from March 16, 2020 up to the extended date of June 30, 2020.
 Candidates who satisfy the eligibility criteria can apply for UGC NET 2020.

 UGC NET 2020 Exam Dates for all the events have been announced on the official website of UGC NET.
-The exam will be conducted online (Computer-based Test) on June 15, 2020.
+The exam will be conducted online (Computer-based Test) on September 24, 2020.
+The dates for Jammu Kashmir and Ladakh are different and are given below in the table.

 |Dates for Jammu Kashmir & Ladakh Students|